oozdal/pdf-bundle/README.md

 1. Ensure that the PDF Bundle API server is running on the following server:

-   The application is deployed and accessible at: [PdfBundle App](https://pdf-bundle.onrender.com/docs)
+   The application is deployed and accessible at: [Railway](https://pdf-bundle-production.up.railway.app/docs).

    Warning: Free Instance Spin-Down Delay